Asus ZenFone 6: Design

 The ZenFone 6 is available in glossy Midnight Black and glossy Twilight Silver, silver-blue shade.

-Its unique flip-camera module is similar to that of the Samsung Galaxy A80, which has a combination sliding-rotating main camera.
+Its unique flip-camera module is similar to that of the Samsung Galaxy A80, which has a combined sliding-rotating main camera.
 The camera's flip mechanism is driven by a miniature stepper motor and a magnetically linked reduction gearbox, resulting in two-degree microsteps.
 The gearbox prevents direct, external actuation of the stepper motor, reducing the risk of damage to the stepper motor and the internal mechanisms.
 The camera module's casing is constructed of an amorphous, metallic alloy that is similar to Liquidmetal in its durability, weight, high yield strength, and anti-wearing properties needed in a mechanical component that is subject to repeated stress.

 The 6.4 inch IPS LCD display is marketed as a "NanoEdge display" for the reduced bezel size.
 The display's Corning Gorilla Glass 6 is curved using Nano Molding Technology.
 The back panel is formed from Gorilla Glass 3 and has a capacitive fingerprint sensor.

 On one edge, the ZenFone 6 has a function-customisable "Smart Key" with tactile indents, a volume rocker, and a power button that are outlined in blue on the black models.

-The ZenFone 6 has received the Good Design Award and a iF Product Design Award.
+The ZenFone 6 has received the Japan Institute of Design Promotion's Good Design Award in 2019 and a iF Product Design Award in 2020.

 Hardware

 The ZenFone 6 has a Qualcomm Snapdragon 855 system on a chip running at stock clock speed and memory capacities of 6 GB of LPDDR4X RAM and 64 GB of UFS 2.1 storage, and up to 12 GB and 512 GB respectively for the 30th Anniversary Edition.

-The device uses a double-layer, stacked motherboard design that has also been used in Apple's 2017 iPhone X and later iPhone models.
+The device uses a double-layer, stacked motherboard design that was used in Apple's 2017 iPhone X and successive iPhone models.
 The motherboard's printed circuit board has Anylayer interconnect technology, resulting in a smaller size, which Asus says enabled them to fit a large 5,000 mAh battery into the chassis.

 Software

-The ZenFone 6 was debuted alongside ZenUI 6, a new version of Asus' customisation of the Android operating system that was initially based on Android 9.
+The ZenFone 6 debuted alongside ZenUI 6, a new version of Asus' customisation of the Android operating system that was initially based on Android 9.
 The ZenFone 6 has software features that are specific to the flip camera, including an object-tracking video mode, an auto-panorama mode, and manual camera-angle controls.
-Changes to ZenUI 6 include a greater focus on single-handed operation, an overhauled notifications menu, dark mode, and reduced stock applications.
-Reviewers noted ZenUI 6 provides an experience closer to that of stock Android.
-Reviewers also praised the relatively frequent software updates.
+Changes to ZenUI 6 include a greater focus on single-handed operation, an overhauled notifications menu, dark mode with a light-on-dark color scheme, and a reduced number of preinstalled applications.
 Android 10 was released for the device in November 2019, and Android 11 was released in December 2020.
+The last software and security update for the ZenFone 6 was released in August 2021.